Drug Evaluation Committee 2009-10 Outside Members - Scope of "Persons with No Conflict of Interest with the Investigator Site" (Part 3)

 Question

-I would like to ask a question regarding the scope of "persons who have no vested interest in the institution" as external committee members of a clinical trial review committee.
+I have a question regarding the scope of "a person who has no vested interest in the Investigator Site" as an external member of a Clinical Trial Review Committee.

 Due to the replacement of an external committee member, we are considering a replacement.